michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0056.md

 - adj: relating to or conferring immunity (to disease or infection)
 - adj: incapable of absorbing or mixing with
 ### Family
+- resistant: non-resistant, nonresistant, resistanter, unresistant+
+- nonresistant: nonresistance
-resistant: non-resistant, nonresistant, resistanter, unresistant+;nonresistant: nonresistance;resist: resistance, resistant, resisted, resister, resisting, resistive, resistless, resists;resistance: resistances;resister: resisters;resisting: unresisting;resistive: resistivity;resistless: resistlessly;unresisting: unresistingly
+- resist: resistance, resistant, resisted, resister, resisting, resistive, resistless, resists
+- resistance: resistances
+- resister: resisters
+- resisting: unresisting
+- resistive: resistivity
+- resistless: resistlessly
+- unresisting: unresistingly
 ### Examples
 - You want to teach her to be comfortable in the “just being” zone, which means she’s mindful of flaunting and resistant to hiding.
 - All his life he was fiercely resistant to the not uncommon idea that his paintings were nothing but illustrations of a high order.